 fashioned, small town festival.
 Every Monday and Thursday evening from June 12 through July 27, local musicians entertain audiences with an outdoor concert.
-The Wayne County Creative Arts Council schedules a diverse lineup of entertainers incorporating long-time festival favorites such as The Irish Balladeers and The Pharm as well as newcomers The Farm Hands, direct from Nashville.
-Lighten Up kicks off the concert series on June 17.
-Also scheduled to perform are The Barn Cats (June 21), Little Big Band (June 24), The Luongo Brothers (June 28) and The Pharm (July 8).
-Friday, July 2 is a special Independence Day Celebration that will feature the Doug Smith Band .
+The Wayne County Creative Arts Council schedules a diverse lineup of entertainers incorporating long-time festival favorites as well as newcomers.
+The Northeasters Barbershop Chorus kicks off the concert series on June 12.
+Also scheduled to perform are Lenoxville Community Band (June 15), Wayne County Choralaires (June 19), Clarence Spady (June 22),Radio Replay (June 26) and Lighten Up (June 29).
+Saturday, July 1 is a special Independence Day Celebration that will feature the Doug Smith Band .
 The celebration culminates with a fireworks display sponsored by the Greater Honesdale Partnership.
-The final week of concerts brings Clarence Spady (July 26) and The Old Time Fiddlers (July 29).
-All of the concerts at the 53rd Summer Festival of Parks are free of charge.
+Regular July concerts get underway with Moss Henry and Brophytes (July 6) followed by Luongo Brothers (July 10), Gypsy Jazz Quintet (July 13), Ekat and Friends (July 17) and Teddy Young Blues Band (July 20).
+The final week of concerts brings Fabulous 45s (July 24) and The Old Time Fiddlers (July 27).
+All of the concerts at the 54th Summer Festival of Parks are free of charge.
 Visitors should bring chairs or blankets and may even enjoy a picnic.
 Vendors set up around the park offering food and activities for children.

 Live music on The Deck at The Dock at Wallenpaupack keeps the summer celebration going.
 A rotating lineup of local bands perform at the restaurant at Silver Birches Resort every Saturday and Sunday during summer.
 Visitors can enjoy a leisurely late lunch, dinner or drinks overlooking Lake Wallenpaupack while listening to the talented performers.
 Bands perform from 3-6 p.m.
-Jonny D starts off the season on May 29.
-The lineup continues with local favorites such as Eric Rudy, Kevin Campion and Rare Form.
+Jonny D starts off the season on May 27.
+The lineup continues with local favorites such as Sean O’Flynn, Secret Reasons and Greg Kondrat.

 Mark Your Calendar for These Pocono Music Festivals